 From 1323 we find it in the hands of King Károly Róbert; the fortress belonged to the Comes of Beszterce and remained a royal castle until 1438 when it came into the possession of the Hatnai family.
 Probably in the middle of the 15th century, a large outer castle was built to the north and the west.
 The floor plan of this outer castle is not known.

 The widow of Hatnai Rafael was Lady Turóczy Erzsébet who got married to Lord Szunyogh Gáspár in 1460 who acquired the castle and her estate.
 In the first half of the 16th century, new buildings were erected in the area between the tower and the castle wall, east and south of the tower, and the existing ones were also renovated in the Renaissance style.
 As the area of the inner castle was quite small, the original entrance was not used anymore in the northeast, and a new entrance was built in the southern part of the old palace.

 During the Dual Kingship, Podmaniczky János occupied the fortress in 1534, and King Habsburg Ferdinand awarded it to Szunyogh László in 1548.
 Then, it was owned by the Szunyogh family until 1798, although it was sometimes taken away from them for a longer or shorter period of time (e.g. by Prince Thököly’s army).
 Around the mid-16th century, the castle was rebuilt in the Renaissance style.

 The Turkish threat from the south, and more uprisings at the beginning of the 17th century forced the Szúnyogh family to fortify the castle in the Renaissance style.
 At that time, the Gothic castle was changed into a comfortable Renaissance palace.
-During the Baroque period in the 17th century, efforts were concentrated on building a chapel and finishing various outbuildings of the castle and surrounding it by the park.
+During the Baroque period in the 17th century, efforts were concentrated on building a chapel and finishing various outbuildings of the castle and surrounding it with the park.
 The outer castle, which has now been destroyed, was fortified with bastions in the west and north in the first half of the 17th century, but these disappeared in the 19th and 20th centuries.